Skip to main content

 auth: {

-type: "custom", // tells Nodemailer we are using a custom handler
+type: "custom", // tells Nodemailer to use a custom handler

 user: "username",